jeffhowarth/eeprimer/src/rudiments/natural_and_false_color.md

 ## Natural color

-Now we can take advantage of [addtive color](additive_color) and display the bands that report the amount of energy in the red, green, and blue portions of the EM spectrum with the red, green, and blue color channels.
-The result is called a __natural color composite__ because it looks natural to human eyes, or similar to the world that we experience, or at least it looks like the world that we can see from airplane window.
+Now we can take advantage of [additive color](additive_color) and display the bands that report the amount of energy in the red, green, and blue portions of the EM spectrum with the red, green, and blue color channels.
+The result is called a __natural color composite__ because it looks natural to human eyes, or similar to the world that we experience, or at least it looks like the world that we can see from an airplane window.

 <center>